lit/rfcs/rfcs/0000-rfc-forms.md

 - Provide a common API, so developers can quickly start using the @lit-labs/forms package without changing their existing controls.
 - Allow cross field validation
 - Allow async validation
-- get and set dirty, touched, valid states for individual controls
+- Get and change state for individual controls
-- allow for configuration (e. g. change on `blur` or `change`)
+- Allow for configuration (e. g. when should changes be reflected in the model (when the element looses focus vs when the value of the element changes.))
-- It should be typed
+- The API should be type safe.
 - It should be possible to set initial values for individual controls.
-- subscribe to value changes and update dependant controls accordinly.
+- Subscribe to value changes of a control
+- Subscribe to state changes of a control.
-- validate all controls of a form at the same time.
+- Update the value of a control.
+- Organize controls into groups
+- Validate or update groups
 - Allow for dynamic forms (e. g. arrays of controls etc.)

 ### Non-Goals
-- The goal is not to provide a set of Validators
+- The goal is not to provide a set of Validators.
+Validators should just be pure functions.
+They can be shared across projects, but it is not a goal to provide a library of common validators with this project.

 ## Motivation